EQEmu/eqemu-docs-v2/docs/client/guides/custom-zone-editing.md

 ```
 - Update your zone table with SQL, you will see fields such as zoneidnumber, short_name, long_name.
 Make sure they match the eq-core-dll entries.
 (This affects the "You have entered" message after zoning)
 - Edit eqstr_us.txt and ensure the eqStrID exists, and has your zone long name in it.
 (This affects the text when at character select informing a player of their current zone)

-## EQGame Patching

-This guide is not yet covered in detail, but essentially you use a hex editor and search for the zone short name in your eqgame.exe, you'll see data near it similar to the info provided for injection, and can edit the values.
-You'll still need to distribute the patched eqgame with something like [eqemupatcher](https://github.com/xackery/eqemupatcher), but keep in mind eqemupatcher checks the CRC of eqgame, so it may need additional fixing for that too.

 ## EQGame Zone Cloning